moveit/moveit2_tutorials/doc/how_to_guides/parallel_planning/parallel_planning_tutorial.rst

 This function tries to plan a trajectory from a start state to a goal state that satisfies a set of constraints.
 Based on the configuration provided by the :code:`parameters`, multiple threads are launched and each tries to solve the planning problem with a different planning pipeline.
 Once all pipelines have been terminated.
-Please keep in mind, that o solution is also a possible result, the :code:`solution_selection_callback` is called to determine which solution is returned as :code:`MotionPlanResponse`.
-By default, all pipelines use their time budget defined by the :code:`planning_time` field of the :code:`PlanRequestParameters`, but it is possible to terminate the parallel planning earlier by using the :code:`stopping_criterion_callback`.
+Please keep in mind, that no solution is also a possible result, the :code:`solution_selection_callback` is called to determine which solution is returned as :code:`MotionPlanResponse`.
+By default, all pipelines use their time budget defined by the :code:`planning_time` field of the :code:`MultiPipelinePlanRequestParameters`, but it is possible to terminate the parallel planning earlier by using the :code:`stopping_criterion_callback`.
 This function is called whenever a pipeline produces a solution during the parallel planning process and, if the stopping criterion is met, terminates pipelines that have not found a solution yet.

 Example
 -------

-The following demo serves as an example of how you can configure and use MoveItCpp's parallel planning interface.
+The following demo shows how you can configure and use MoveItCpp's parallel planning interface.
 First, run the demo: ::

   ros2 launch moveit2_tutorials parallel_planning_example.launch.py